 I’ve re-written what was told that night, so I apologise for any discrepancies.
 I’ve always been drawn to fables and myths but it was so interesting to hear some Filipino ones.
 I am Australian-Filipino so it’s so nice to hear some traditional stories.
 Read on if you’d like to hear the story of how the Coconut came to be…

 There was once a young maiden who lived in the forest.
 This girl was very beautiful but also very poor.
 Her mother and father wanted her to marry a rich man to take them out of their poverty ridden lives.
 But the young maiden did not want to for she had fallen in love with a handsome farmer.
 But the parents strongly disagreed because the farmer was also poor.
 The maiden and the farmer loved each other so much that they met secretly in another part of the forest.
 One day the parents caught them.
 The parents decided to hide the girl.
 But the farmer would not relent looking for her.
-It had been many weeks when the farmer had decided to give up looking for the girl, he felt some extremely that he killed himself in front of her parents on their very doorstep.
+It had been many weeks when the farmer had decided to give up looking for the girl, he felt so extremely that he killed himself in front of her parents on their very doorstep.
 The girl, who was locked up in the attic, could see from her window what had happened and grew very morose.
 She cried for days on end and would not talk to her mother or father.
 The parents felt very bad so they buried the man in their backyard.
 The girl visited the grave every day leaving flowers and vowing she would never marry anyone else.
 One day a small green plant started to grow in the area where the man had been buried.
 The girl tended the plant with tender, loving care as it grew into a tree.
 The tree began to bear fruits.
 The father of the girl climbed the tree to collect the fruit and gasped as he opened the husk and to his amazement saw what looked to be a small head, two eyes and a nose.
 The girl wailed even more, knowing that it was her lover now a Coconut Tree.

 I was conflicted with the meaning behind this story, but putting the story into a cultural context, it must be pointed out than when these stories were made, arranged marriages were common.
 The message my mother-in-law believes it means is that you cannot force love, that parents shouldn’t interfere with their children’s love lives because the only truth can come from the heart.